MacGuffin: History and use

 The World War I–era actress Pearl White used the term "weenie" to identify whatever object (a roll of film, a rare coin, expensive diamonds, etc.) impelled the heroes and villains to pursue each other through the convoluted plots of The Perils of Pauline and the other silent film serials in which she starred.
 In the 1930 detective novel The Maltese Falcon, a small statuette provides both the book's title and its motive for intrigue.

-The name MacGuffin was coined by British screenwriter Angus MacPhail.
+The name MacGuffin was coined by the English screenwriter Angus MacPhail.
 It has been posited that guff', as a word for anything trivial or worthless, may lie at the root".

 Alfred Hitchcock

 Director and producer Alfred Hitchcock popularized the term MacGuffin and the technique with his 1935 film The 39 Steps, in which the MacGuffin is some otherwise incidental military secrets.
 Hitchcock explained the term MacGuffin in a 1939 lecture at Columbia University in New York City: